timofeysie/rainbow-connection/docs/raspberry-pi-zero-w-setup.md

 ## Setup a new SD card

-- use Pi Imager to flash the OS.
-Details [here](https://www.techcoil.com/blog/how-to-prepare-the-operating-system-to-run-your-raspberry-pi-with-your-windows-machine/)
+1. use Pi Imager to flash the OS.
+Details [here](https://www.techcoil.com/blog/how-to-prepare-the-operating-system-to-run-your-raspberry-pi-with-your-windows-machine/) or [here](https://www.raspberrypi.com/software/)

-- create an empty file named as "ssh" and copy it to the root directory of the SD card
+2. create an empty file named as "ssh" and copy it to the root directory of the SD card

-- wpa_supplicant.conf file that contains your WiFi network configuration
+3. create a wpa_supplicant.conf file that contains your WiFi network configuration

 Some sample files are in the python\utils directory of this repo, as well as available for download in the link above with a bit of searching.